ancarofl/ag-path-tracer/README.md

 # ag-path-tracer

-CPU Path Tracer developed in January 2019 as the final assignment of the Advanced Graphics 2018-2019 course at UU.
+CPU Path Tracer developed between December 2018 and January 2019 as the final assignment of the Advanced Graphics (INFOMAGR) 2018-2019 course at UU.
 The PT was built on top of a ray tracing framework using a BVH as an acceleration structure, previously developed for the same course.

 <b> Currently supported features: </b><br />
 -Primitves: plane, sphere, triangle, triangle mesh <br />